Cohen & Steers (CNS)

 2. Summary

-Why Cohen & Steers Is Not Exciting
+Why We Think Cohen & Steers Will Underperform

 Founded in 1986 as a pioneer in real estate investment trusts (REITs), Cohen & Steers (NYSE:CNS) is an investment manager specializing in real estate securities, infrastructure, real assets, and preferred securities for institutional and individual investors.